- I am worried about/have issues with my attendance, can Back on Track help?

 If you have been referred, it’s firstly an academic matter and you will need to speak to your course leader or personal tutor to discuss what this means for you.

-If you don’t feel comfortable doing this, or if you have issues that are impacting on your ability to study, it might be helpful to seek advice, guidance and support from a Back on Track Adviser.
+If you don’t feel comfortable doing this, or if you have issues that are impacting on your ability to study, it might be helpful to seek advice, guidance and support at a Back on Track appointment.

 It can be difficult to change course after the first few weeks because of the amount of work that you will have missed, but talk to your current Course Leader and the Course Leader of the course to which you wish to transfer, to discuss your options.
 If you are undecided on which new course you would like to study, you may want to book an appointment with a Careers Adviser to get ideas of other courses that may be more suitable.

 How do you know that you are dyslexic?
 Have you had a screening or Educational Psychologist’s assessment for dyslexia?
 If you have been diagnosed through the University’s Disability Services, then you will receive an Educational Psychologist’s report by email which will recommended the support that you need.
-If you haven’t had a screening or Educational Psychologist’s assessment to confirm your dyslexia, then the first thing to do is come to the Disability Services Help Desk where you can discuss this with a Disability Adviser.
+If you haven’t had a screening or Educational Psychologist’s assessment to confirm your dyslexia, then the first thing to do is book an appointment with Disability Services so you can discuss this with a Disability Adviser.

 Probably the best place to start is by making contact with Student Finance to talk about your financial situation and check that you have accessed any money that you are entitled to.
-However, you might also want to come to the Wellbeing Drop-in or make a Wellbeing appointment to talk about how this is affecting you.
+However, you might also want to make an appointment with Wellbeing Services to talk about how this is affecting you.

 If you have landlord or other accommodation issues and need legal advice, the Students’ Union Advice Centre can help.
 Student Finance and Wellbeing Services are based on Level 4 of Student Central.
 The Students’ Union Advice Centre is on Level 5 of Student Central.